-5. National Holiday: Montserrat is the only place outside Ireland to have St Patrick’s Day as a national public holiday, but it is not to celebrate Saint Patrick’s, the Paton Saint of Ireland.
-It honors the enslaved Africans who lost their lives after the failed 1768 rebellion.
+Montserrat, along with Northern Ireland and the Canadian province of Newfoundland and Labrador, are the only places outside of Ireland to have St. Patrick’s Day as a national public holiday.
+However, it is not to celebrate Saint Patrick, the patron saint of Ireland.
+Instead, it honors the enslaved Africans who lost their lives after the failed 1768 rebellion.

 Montserrat’s music includes several different genres (calypso, soca, reggae, steel pan), etc.) with heavy influence from Africa.
 Furthermore, Montserrat’s food is a fusion of Amerindian, Creole, European (not just Irish), and especially West African cuisine.

 American anthropologist John Messenger would have you thinking otherwise.
 He visited Monserrat in the summer of 1965 for about seven weeks of ethnographic field research.
 He also spent three weeks doing library research in Ireland.
 From his study, he published a now widely quoted paper in Caribbean Quarterly (June 1967) indicating that there were strong cultural links to Ireland.
 He writes: